andreaswolf/ansible-role-letsencrypt/README.md

   * `letsencrypt_user`—note that this is a user **on your system**, not with the Let’s encrypt web service.
   * `letsencrypt_group`

-Add the certificates to generate to their respective hosts:
+Add the certificates to generate to their respective hosts (important! if the certificate is not generated on the host the DNS A record points to, Let’s encrypt won’t be able to verify if the hostname really belongs to you and thus won’t give you the certificate!):

     letsencrypt_certs:
       -